dhthwy/r/README.md

 All for them.

-You lied and said there would be something for me.
-Gave it all away anyway.
+You lied when you said there would be something for me.

+You lied when you said I wouldn't be stranded, yet soon as their feet touch ground you're there for them.
+No wait for them.

+You said lots of things.
+You gave it all away anyway without respect for me in any form.

 No more letting people fuck me up.
 "

 ---